ClouDesire/docusaurus/docs/order-validation.md

 The service will be called:

-1) optionally, when requesting a budget estimate;
+1) when requesting a budget estimate;
-2) mandatorily, when placing an order.
+2) when placing an order.

 # Configuration